© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Gadlys Ironworks (Remains of Blast Furnace) is a scheduled monument protected by Cadw under reference GM438.
 View the official record →

-Gadlys Ironworks is a scheduled ancient monument comprising the remains of a blast furnace located in Wales and designated during the post-medieval and modern industrial period.
+Gadlys Ironworks is a post-medieval industrial site in Wales featuring the remains of a blast furnace.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM438.

 Gadlys Ironworks (Remains of Blast Furnace) dates from the post medieval/modern period, and is classified as a ironworks.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Gadlys Ironworks (Remains of Blast Furnace) is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM438.